The Partnership.

 - What is a fractional advisory partner?

-- An experienced operator embedded with you on a retainer.
-I sit in on the decisions that matter, work alongside your team, and weigh in on real calls as they happen.
-Advisory that's integrated into your delivery rather than delivered as an occasional report.
+- An experienced operator on retainer, working alongside you.
+I sit in on the decisions that matter, work with your team, and weigh in on real calls as they happen.
+Advisory built into your delivery, not the occasional report.

-- How is the Partnership different from hiring a consultant?
+- How is this different from a consultant?

-- How is it different from engaging Ahonsi & Co directly?
+- How is it different from hiring Stratford Ellis directly?

-- Ahonsi & Co is the firm that delivers the work: migrations, implementations, reporting builds, operating model design, with a full team behind it.
-The Partnership is me, individually, as your thinking partner on the decisions around that work.
-Many clients use both: the Partnership to decide, the firm to deliver.
+- Stratford Ellis is the firm that delivers the work: migrations, new systems, reporting builds, operating model design, with a team behind it.
+The Partnership is me, personally, as your thinking partner on the decisions around that work.
+A lot of clients use both: the Partnership to decide, the firm to deliver.

 - What does ongoing advisory look like in practice?

-- Regular working sessions calibrated to your cadence, plus availability between them.
-We work on the real problems: a system selection that's stuck, a migration plan that doesn't add up, a reporting or operations strategy that isn't landing with the board.
+- Regular working sessions at the pace that suits you, plus availability in between.
+We work on the real problems: a system choice that's stuck, a migration plan that doesn't add up, a reporting or operations story that isn't landing with the board.
 The scope flexes as your needs change.

 - How long does the retainer last?

-- It runs on a rolling monthly basis with no fixed end date.
-It continues as long as it's creating value.
-When the problem is solved or you've built the capability internally, I exit cleanly.
+- Month to month, no fixed end date.
+It runs as long as it's useful.
+When the problem's solved, or you've built the capability internally, I step out cleanly.

 - How much does it cost?

-- The Partnership is a cash retainer structured around scope and time commitment.
+- A cash retainer, set by scope and time.
 No equity, no board seat, no conflicts of interest.
-I'll scope it with you in the first call.
+I'll scope it with you on the first call.